Subscribe to our FREE newsletter

 Fact is, if the right steps aren’t followed during initial start-up, hydraulic components can be seriously damaged.
 In some cases they may work OK for a while, but the harm done at start-up dooms them to premature failure.

 There’s two parts to getting this right: knowing what to do; and remembering to do it.
 If you don’t know what to do that’s one thing.
 However if you do know, but forget to do it, well that’s soul destroying.
-You can’t pat yourself on the back for filling the pump housing with clean oil when you forgot to open the intake isolation valve before starting the engine!
+You can’t pat yourself on the back for filling the pump housing with clean hydraulic oil when you forgot to open the intake isolation valve before starting the engine!

-This sort of mistake is easily prevented by using a start-up procedure and check list.
+This sort of mistake is easily prevented by using a start-up procedure and checklist.
 Trouble is, to be MOST effective, it must be machine specific.
 The pre-flight check list for a Boeing 747 is not much use to a pilot flying an Airbus A380!

 HOWEVER, if a machine-specific start-up procedure is not available, this generic procedure is definitely better than nothing at all.
 Complete the form below to get your FREE copy: